fchanaud/clem_todo_reminders/README.md

 ## Troubleshooting

-If you encounter any issues with the Supabase client in production, make sure you're using the latest version of the Supabase Python library (2.15.0 or higher).
+If you encounter connection issues with Supabase, check your environment variables and ensure they are properly set in your Render deployment settings.

 The application is deployed at:
 - Frontend: https://clem-todo-frontend.onrender.com